9 Injuries Massage Therapy Can Treat

 4. Massage is a great way to treat TMJ or Temporal Mandibular Dysfunction.

-As registered massage therapists, our primary goal is to help our clients feel better, and help their bodies more effectively tap into their own healing process.
+As registered massage therapists, our primary goal is to help our clients feel better, help their bodies more effectively tap into its own healing process.

 Patients can have a wide arrange of symptoms with TMD ranging from;

 - extreme pain in the joint and surrounding tissue